Urban Guide Quebec

 Our sides were yummy, too.
 We ate every single plump sticky shrimp and made a pretty good dent in the green beans.
 I’d love to say we finished every single slice of duck, but I cannot.
 We did, however, take the remaining duck, steamed pancakes, and green beans home.

-is peking duck worth the price you pay?
+Is Peking Duck worth the price you pay?

-Eating at Peking Duck Ottawa
+Eating family style at Peking Duck

 In a word, yes!
 Peking duck is a delicious specialty dish that I think should be enjoyed at least once – or if you’re travelling in China or Hong Kong, a few times.
 The Peking Duck Ottawa restaurant in the ByWard Market is easily accessible (there is an elevator to the second floor where the restaurant is located), and the staff is excellent.